 Millsaps students at Brent's Drugs and Soda Fountain

 Walk into Cups Espresso Café or Sneaky Beans Coffee Shop on any given afternoon and you're bound to see customers at tables with laptops and headphones.
 Among them are Millsaps students, cramming for that next test or simply planning for the weekend.

 "Millsaps is located in the very heart of the best amenities in Jackson.
 I loved to walk around and explore new parts of Fondren on a nice Saturday afternoon," said Jordan.
 "I could go for runs in the Belhaven neighborhood.
 And, of course, I always love eating at CS's Restaurant, Keifer's, and Rooster's—all located less than five minutes away from Millsaps."

 No matter what type of food you are in the mood for, you'll find it here.
 There's pizza nearby at Pizza Shack or Sal and Mookie's, gyros at Keifer's, tacos and tapas at Babalu, Irish fare at Fenian's Pub, upscale Italian at Bravo!, a 50's soda fountain experience at Brent's Drugs, and many other diverse restaurants, all right on the edge of campus.
-"I've been introduced to a whole new culture and have taken my experience in the Jackson community back to my classroom discussions," said student Emily Knaub.

 The Flaming Lips Perform at Duling Hall